chloealbright/DevHiveMind/Algorithms & Data Structures/AlgoFlow.md

 ```

 **Naïve Algorithm**:
-An approach that might be optimal but can be further optimized.
+The Naive approach is an improvement over Brute Force, providing a better guess that is often more optimal, but it may still have room for further optimization or some times your best guess can end up being the most optimal choice.

-The Naïve algorithm would involve dynamic programming to find the minimum number of coins.
+The Naive algorithm in this scenario involves dynamic programming to find the minimum number of coins.

 ```javascript
 function minCoinsNaive(coins, amount) {